|

 different expectations or ideas attached to

 the first contact with an attorney.
-However, the bottom line is
+However, the bottom line is usually that

-usually that they want to
+they want to

-know if the attorney has the necessary skills to handle the case
+know if the attorney has the necessary skills to handle the case and a commitment

-and skill in a particular area of law, and, it should be a part
+and skill in a particular area of law, and, it should be a part of any client’s

-of any client’s due diligence
+due diligence

 when selecting appellate counsel.
-As in any relationship, commitment
+As in any relationship, commitment takes place

-takes place in the
+in the

-context of understanding the wants and needs of each party to the
+context of understanding the wants and needs of each party to the relationship

-relationship and
+and

 whether they can be fulfilled.